pdstools.utils.report_utils

 None

-_write_params_files(temp_dir: pathlib.Path, params: Dict | None = None, project: Dict = {'type': 'default'}, analysis: Dict | None = None, size_reduction_method: Literal['strip', 'cdn'] | None = None) None
+_write_params_files(temp_dir: pathlib.Path, params: dict | None = None, project: dict = {'type': 'default'}, analysis: dict | None = None, size_reduction_method: Literal['strip', 'cdn'] | None = None) None

 Write parameters to YAML files for Quarto processing.